 Transformation of data from one layout to another involves rearrangement of data in the existing layout to the new layout.
 During the transformation, online relayout retains data redundancy by mirroring any temporary space used.
-Read/write access to data is not interrupted during the transformation.
+Read and write access to data is not interrupted during the transformation.

 Data is not corrupted if the system fails during a transformation.
-The transformation continues after the system is restored and read/write access is maintained.
+The transformation continues after the system is restored and both read and write access are maintained.